gvwilson/thirdbit/_posts/2018/12/2018-12-20-pete-primm-and-monsters.md

   One of its shortcomings is then singled out and solved and so on.
   (This is how most contributors to *[AOSA](http://aosabook.org)* described software architecture: through historical recapitulation of breakdown and remediation.)

+- Concrete-Representational-Abstract (CRA) is primary used with younger learners.
+  The concrete stage involves physically manipulating objects to solve a problem (e.g., piling blocks to do addition).
+  In the representational stage, images are used to represent those objects, and in the final abstract stage, the learner uses numbers or symbols.

 A lesson structure feels like a design pattern, but when I search for "design patterns for lessons",